-Reinforcement Learning accelerates MRI scanning in the context of personalized medicine
+Reinforcement Learning accelerates MRI scanning

 In August of 2018, Facebook AI Research and the NYU School of Medicine launched fastMRI, a collaborative research project whose goal is to investigate making MRI scans faster using Artificial Intelligence.
 More recently, they have published research demonstrating that the use of Reinforcement Learning has the potential to accelerate personalized scans (video below).

 MRI scanners usually scan k-spaces, which can be seen as the building blocks of a scan, sequentially.
 These building blocks are then used to reconstruct the final image.
 Researchers use Reinforcement Learning to actively modify the sequence of k-spaces scanned as an effort to get a high-quality image with fewer k-spaces, effectively reducing scanning time.